EmmanuelOgiji/tech-test-packer-terraform/README.md

 At the end of the "apply", the dns to access the webpage is output on the terminal

+Notes:
+- Multiple subnets in different availability zones created to make deployment Multi-AZ (more available) in line with good practice.

 ## Task 3:
 Provide way to place load on nodes to trigger alarm